JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ### 3.5 Use.effect

-React's useEffect hook allows to invoke functions in specific moments of the component's lifecycle:
+React's useEffect hook allows invoking functions in specific moments of the component's lifecycle:

 ```js
 // On every render: